 Teaches terminology and rhetorical strategies of persuasive writing.
 Advances students' development in the writing process, and promotes their critical evaluation and integration of varied sources as they research complex and open-ended problems.
 Engages them in the act and study of collaboration, rhetorical awareness of images and design, and an understanding of how genres shape writing.
 Continues to promote their critical reading of challenging texts.
 Supports students in ongoing reflective analysis about writing and their writing development.

-Repeat Status: Not repeatable for credit Prerequisites: ENGL 101 [Min Grade: D]
+College/Department: College of Arts and Sciences Repeat Status: Not repeatable for credit Prerequisites: ENGL 101 [Min Grade: D]